andrekanakis/adventofcode/README.md

 These solutions are not made in an attempt to reach the global leaderboard but rather for personal development and for fun!

-The repository is organized with branches, a branch for each year and each day is put into a folder of its own.
+The repository is organized by folders, a folder for each year and each day is put into a subfolder of its own.
 No build files or sample data from AoC is uploaded.

 | Year | Language | Description |
 | ---- | -------- | ----------- |